Patience Leads To Great Dividend Growth

 Wondering if you should invest in the indexes?

 I would wait.
 With the market being at all-time highs, now isn't the time where I would be comfortable investing in ETFs.
 I've been compiling a watch list of ETFs because once there is a market panic I'll be investing part of my portfolio at the right price points.
 For now, my main purpose in writings about the ETFs I look into is so you know their strategy and holdings.
 I'm hoping with this knowledge you can compile your own "watch list" and stay away from mediocre ETFs.
-It's helpful to evaluate investments before their price hits a buy zone so you understand the design of the index and the components selected by that design.
+It's helpful to evaluate investments before their price hits a buy zone, so you understand the design of the index and the components selected by that design.
 If the market does drop a material amount I'll be able to reference back to the ETFs and state a good buying price.

 iShares Core Dividend Growth ETF (NYSEARCA:DGRO) is an interesting fund to take a look at.
 It's only been around since 2014, so there's no history for performance during a major correction.
 However, we can look into the strategy and companies that are held.
-DGRO is run by BlackRock Fund Advisors who go by BFA in their prospectus.
+DGRO is run by BlackRock Fund Advisors which goes by BFA in its prospectus.
 DGRO seeks to track the Morningstar US Dividend Growth Index, which selects companies based on consistent history of growing dividends.
 From iShares prospectus this is how the funds are chosen:

-Here's their management approach:
+Here's its management approach:

 Expenses